-4.5 GSDA designated points trials must send complete results to the Association Secretary within twenty one (21) days of the trial.
+4.5 GSDA designated points trials must send complete results to the Points Secretary within twenty one (21) days of the trial.
 If the results are not received within this time period, and without good cause shown, the trial may not be designated the following year.

 4.6 GSDA operated trials must have a copy of the GSDA Code of Conduct and Rules on the premises during the trial.